Hero image

 We will be showing you how to code in PsychoPy, not how to use the "drag and drop" style "bulider" interface.
 Thus, we reccommend installing a Python distribution and code editor, rather than using the standalone application.
 This offers far more flexibility and utility, and is far more relevent a skill to real-world programming.
 We reccommend the Anaconda Python distribution and Visual Studio Code.
 Details of installing PsychoPy can be found here.

-The Psychtoolbox demos have been translated by Max Sargent and Peter Scarfe.
+The Psychtoolbox demos have been translated by Peter Scarfe and Max Sargent (credits stated in each peice of code).
 There are many differences between Psychtoolbox and PsychoPy.
 As such, in places a direct translation is not possible, very difficult, or simply not at all sensible due to differences in the systems.

 Please note that the demos are currently under heavy deveopment, so should be considered alpha at best for now.